Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "-"}}

-In this way, the protocols mentioned above can be used to work with slices of caterva arrays from other libraries.
+In this way, the protocols mentioned above can be used to work with slices of Caterva arrays from other libraries.

 +++ {"slideshow": {"slide_type": "subslide"}}

-But, what happen if we create a numpy array from a caterva array based on a simple buffer?
+But, what happen if we create a NumPy array from a Caterva array based on a simple buffer?

 ```{code-cell} ipython3
 ---